devleaks/followthegreens/docs/preferences.md

 1. `DISTANCE_BETWEEN_LIGHTS`: Distance between lights when illuminating the whole taxiway network (Show taxiway, expressed in meters.).
 1. `DISTANCE_BETWEEN_STOPLIGHTS` (in meters, a small distance like 1 (dense) to 3 (loose) meters.)
 1. `ADD_WIGWAG`: Adds a «wigwag» light on the side of stop bar if the stop bar is guarding a runway.
 1. `USE_THRESHOLD`: Boolean true/false.
 Use runway threshold if available rather than runway edge.
-A fictional threshold is added about 200m inside the runway if no threshold distance is available for the runway.
+    (An additional fictional threshold is added about 50-200m (depending on runway length) inside the runway if no threshold distance is available for the runway.)

 # Preferences for Airports